pongasoft/re-cmake/README.md

 `jbox-l45-debugging-install`  | `-d local45`      | Builds the (sandboxed) plugin with the jbox toolchain (`local45 Debugging`), generates the GUI and installs the plugin in its default location (ready to be used in Recon)
 `jbox-u45-build`              | `universal45`     | Builds the universal45 (`.u45`) package with the jbox toolchain ready to be uploaded to Reason servers
 `jbox-validate45`             | `validate45`      | Builds the (sandboxed) plugin with the jbox toolchain (`local45`) and runs Recon validation on it

+> #### Note
+> 2021/10/30: Due to a caching issue with Recon 12 and Hi Res graphics, you can use `-Z` command line argument to delete the cache directory (this is a hack/workaround)

 Understanding the different kinds of builds
 -------------------------------------------